KCatabay/kcatdevblog/_posts/2015-11-11-welcome-to-jekyll.markdown

 categories: blurb
 ---

-If you're reading this then I have successfully hosted my developer blog to GitHub pages!
+If you're reading this then I have successfully hosted my developer blog to GitHub pages.
 I'm pretty excited to get started.
 Stay tuned!

 -Kyle